-This project will improve our understanding of Pacific Lamprey and Western Brook Lamprey distribution and habitat use and provide an occupancy and detection model that can be used as a tool for determining suitable lamprey habitat in the upper reaches of watersheds and to inform future sampling designs and monitoring programs.
+This project will improve our understanding of Pacific Lamprey and Western Brook Lamprey distribution and habitat use and provide an occupancy and detection model for larval Pacific Lamprey that can be used as a tool for determining suitable habitat for rearing, and indirectly for spawning, in the upper reaches of watersheds.
+This model can be used to inform management actions (i.e., culvert removal) and improve monitoring programs.

-4.0 Project Design / Feasibility:
+5. Project Design / Feasibility (200 words or less):